codatio/codat-docs/docs/assess/excel/enhanced-financials-report.md

 ### Metrics template

-We have created a [Metrics Template](/documents/assess-metrics.xlsx) that allows users to paste data from the enhanced financials report to calculate key financial metrics and ratios.
+We've also created a [Metrics Template Excel file](/documents/assess-metrics.xlsx).
+You can paste data into this file from the Enhanced Financials report to calculate key financial metrics and ratios.

 ![Metrics Template](/img/assess/metrics-template.png)